 Save the Children began implementing education and health programs in the United States in 1932 in Appalachia to meet the needs of children during the Great Depression.

-Over the years, the scope and reach of our work have continued to grow.
-Today, we implement our programs in more than 150 of the neediest communities across the country.
+In 2017, we reached nearly 237,000 children directly and indirectly - including an estimated 163,000 children directly.
 We seek to ensure that despite the gaps in education and health in rural America, all children have the best chance for success.
 With decades of experience, Save the Children has both a deep understanding of the challenges facing children in rural America and a unique insight into the necessary solutions.

-Our programming is grounded in empirical research demonstrating that creating connections between family, school and community maximizes impact on children's learning and literacy development.
-We center our work in this area on five main principles:23 we start early, provide access to quality early learning environments, improve transitions to elementary school, advocate and promote the development of early childhood policies, and work in strategic partnerships to reach the greatest number of children and ensure their voices are heard at the highest levels of our government.24
+Our programming is grounded in empirical research demonstrating that creating connections between family, school and community maximizes the impact on children's learning and literacy development.

+We center our work in this area on five main principles: we start early, provide access to quality early learning environments, improve transitions to elementary school, advocate and promote the development of early childhood policies, and work in strategic partnerships to reach the greatest number of children and ensure their voices are heard at the highest levels of our government.